pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 1. Elapsed Time

-In the provided template file ```time.py```, write a python program that will ask for the starting time in 24 four format and duration and output (print) the end time.
+Design and write a python program that will ask for the starting time in 24 four format and duration and output (print) the end time.

 - Input
   - Starting time (24 hour format)